thinkst/canary-utils/terraform/README.md

 ## Azure
 **Prerequisites:** An azure terraform deployment depends on the Canary app to have been deployed in your Azure environment, further documentation on this is available [here.] (https://help.canary.tools/hc/en-gb/articles/360012852217-How-do-I-create-an-Azure-Cloud-Canary-)
-**Note** This terraform script will login to your Azure environment as the Canary app, this means the app will need permissiosn over the specific subscription ID to create resources.
+**Note** This terraform script will login to your Azure environment as the Canary app, this means the app will need permissions over the specific subscription ID to create resources.
 This can be done with the below snippet.

 `$spObjId = az ad sp list --display-name '<YOUR CANARY APP NAME>' --query '[0].objectId' -o tsv | Out-String` `az role assignment create --role Contributor --scope /subscriptions/<YOUR SUBSCRIPTION ID>  --assignee-principal-type ServicePrincipal --assignee-object-id $spObjId`